fsxmanu/dynamics-for-dev/README.md

 ## Known Issues

+You need to install Azure CLI in case you haven't.
+You need to restart after the installation.

 Errorhandling isn't aways giving feedback to the user.
 Will be corrected.
 If you experience an error please create an issue on the github page or message the author.

 ## Release Notes

+### 0.7.3 - General cleanup and global error handling

+Added global error handling so you should always get a message in case an exception occurs.

 ### 0.7.2 - Fixed file path compatibility with Windows